 In order to overcome this legal hurdle, you should do all of the following:

 1. Where the child is old enough to sign for themselves in physical terms, they can sign it.
 Where the child is too young to be able to sign in physical terms, then a parent or guardian can sign for them.
-Underneath their signature, the parent or guardian should write, “Signed by” then print their name followed by “for and on behalf of the party who is a minor by his/her” and then print their relationship to the child, e.g. “father”.
+Underneath their signature, the parent or guardian should write, “Signed by” then print the parent or guardian’s name followed by “for and on behalf of the party who is a minor by his/her” and then print their relationship to the child, e.g. “father”.

 2. In case there are any obligations on the child in the contract or deed, which would otherwise be unenforceable, add an extra clause to the contract or deed as follows, numbering it as appropriate: